CtrlK

 Workflow Clarity

-Steps are clearly sequenced (1-7) with a logical progression from metadata to statistics to quality assessment to output.
-However, there are no validation checkpoints or feedback loops — no guidance on what to do if queries fail, if the table is too large for certain operations, or how to handle errors in the profiling process.
+The 7-step sequence is clearly ordered and logical, but there are no validation checkpoints or feedback loops.
+For instance, there's no guidance on what to do if a query fails, if the table is too large for certain statistics, or how to handle errors in column-level statistics.
+The skill also doesn't mention verifying that the table exists before proceeding through all steps.

 2 / 3